LanceFontanilla/fs-journal/notes/10-vue.md

 in  collabs Service in remove collaborator the return will have errors on album and creator because it doesn't know about the virtuals from the .populate (album populate) //these are 2 virtuals, does not need comma between them

+Albums schema virtual memberCount localField _id  //this is flopped as my _id is looking at the AlbumId ....this is reversed from CollabSchema foreignField albumId  //look at reference notes ref collaborator count true

+.populate('profile', -email) //these are
+.populate (path: 'album')  //the same thing

+.populate (path: 'album , populate:(path: 'creator memberCount', select: -email)')

+in AuthService there is a place where you can put code to do something once the user is authorized

+in AccountService
+async getMyCollaborations(){
+    try catch here where we usually do not do try/catches }

+in AppState [] is for truthy default and null is for falsy default

+//NOTE - this gives us flexibility on our prop, to avoid cascading class constructor issues
+props: (album: type: Album || Object, required:true)

+createCollab, has new weird stuff in it

+isCollaborator computed
+and remove Collab weird stuff

+**** in CreateAlbum we do things to route to the new album on creating the album

+we have to use watchEffect on AlbumDetailsPage

+ticket is collaborator
+cancel event is archived